JFS Sponsors “Ageless Grace” Movement Events

 JFS Hiring Events Get “Personal”

-Megan LePlavy, Recruiting Specialist with Sholom, visited Jewish Family Service of St. Paul on June 24th.
-During her afternoon with us, she described current employment opportunities at Sholom and conducted short interviews with eight JFS Employment Department clients.
+Recruiters from Northland Staffing visited Jewish Family Service of St. Paul on July 29th and August 21st.
+During their time with us, they described current employment opportunities through Northland and conducted short interviews with 23 JFS Employment Department clients.

 Unlike job fairs that are standard in the field of employment, JFS Hiring Events are personalized–they focus on matching one employer with candidates who fit specific job descriptions posted by the employer.
 The result is a higher success rate for candidates and more employer satisfaction.